peter-wangxu/persist-queue/README.rst

 **note**

-- The value above is seconds for reading/writing *1000* items, the less the better.
+- The value above is in seconds for reading/writing *1000* items, the less the better
 - Above result was got from:

 .. code-block:: console